openmrs/openmrs-core/README.md

 back into this repository.
 Other languages like for ex.
 Spanish will then be in the `messages_es.properties` file.

-If you would like to know how to help with translations see
+If you would like to know how to help with translations see this link

 http://openmrs.org/join-the-community/translate/